 Just Energy Reports Fiscal Second Quarter 2023 Results

-/EIN News/ -- TORONTO, Nov.
-29, 2022 (GLOBE NEWSWIRE) -- Just Energy Group Inc. (“Just Energy” or the “Company”) (NEX:JE.H; OTC:JENGQ), a retail energy provider specializing in electricity and natural gas commodities and bringing energy efficient solutions, carbon offsets and renewable energy options to customers, today announced its second quarter results for fiscal year 2023.
+TORONTO, Nov.
+29, 2022 (GLOBE NEWSWIRE) -- Just Energy Group Inc. ("Just Energy" or the "Company") (JEJENGQ, a retail energy provider specializing in electricity and natural gas commodities and bringing energy efficient solutions, carbon offsets and renewable energy options to customers, today announced its second quarter results for fiscal year 2023.

 Recent Developments